QasimK/qasimk.github.io/collections/_drafts/home_theatre_av_receivers.md

 Note: Due to Digital Rights Management (DRM), i.e. HDCP, this is harder than it needs to be.
 This isn't an issue if you aren't using an "official app" like "Netflix" which loves DRM and makes your life painful if you don't have the perfect hardware.
-Note: It isn't Netflix's fault, it's the fault of the media producers.
+Note: It isn't Netflix's fault - it's the fault of the media producers.

 HDMI 2.1 is coming out.
 Is it worth waiting for a receiver that can support that at least.
 Since 4K is more than sufficient for any home, the reason to wait would be to support > 60Hz.